 If you are a first time visitor, it would be best to do extensive research independently, just to familiarize yourself more with your safari destination.
 The best thing about independent research is it helps pique your curiosity further, and guide on most preferred places you’d like to visit and stay.
-This information can in turn be relayed to your travel agent so they can tailor make your trip to perfectly suite your desires.
+This information can, in turn, be relayed to your travel agent so they can tailor-make your trip to perfectly suit your desires.

 3. Learn Swahili!

 Swahili is Kenya’s national language, with a rich history and very rich culture tied to it.
 It has different adaptations across the country, which is why you might get the Swahili spoken at the Kenyan coast a little different from the one spoken in the capital city, Nairobi.
 Basic words like ‘Habari Yako’ or ‘Jambo’ to mean ‘How are you’, are easy to learn and will go a long way in making a more memorable experience interacting with the locals.
 Kenyans however also speak English fluently, as well as an array of other languages as individually preferred.